Maryland Sports Betting: Gambling Laws and Industry Updates

 • June 10, 2024:

-The month of May proves a solid one for Maryland sports betting as the statewide handle came in at more than $431.5 million, according to figures released by Maryland Lottery and Gaming.
-The $431.5 million in handle marks an increase of 34.8% compared to the $320.2 million total in May 2023, while the $6.9 million contribution to the state in May 2024 is the second-best single-month total.
+May proved to be a solid month for the Maryland sports betting industry as the statewide handle rose to more than $431.5 million, according to figures released by Maryland Lottery and Gaming.
+This marks a 34.8% increase compared to the May 2023 handle of $320.2 million.

 • May 10, 2024:

-Maryland 2024 sports betting is up 96.7% from July to April compared to the same months in 2023.
-With three months left in the fiscal year, the Old Line State has collected about $4.6 billion in FY24, compared to about $2.3 billion for the same months in FY23.
+The Maryland sports betting handle was up 96.7% from July to April compared to the same months in 2023.
+With three months left in the fiscal year, the Old Line State had collected about $4.6 billion in FY2024, compared to about $2.3 billion for the same months in FY2023.

 • April 10, 2024: